 Soda is the most infamous culprit for tooth decay, as it’s packed full of refined sugars and naturally high in acidity.
 Diet soda fans are in the same boat—while there’s no conclusive evidence on whether or not artificial sweeteners are more or less destructive to teeth than natural sugars, the high acidity in diet soda accelerates tooth decay nonetheless.

-Fruit juices and sport drinks, while not nearly as acidic that popular soda brands, still pack a ton of sugar into every serving.
+Fruit juices and sports drinks, while not nearly as acidic that popular soda brands, still pack a ton of sugar into every serving.
 For example, while 12 ounces of Coca Cola has 39g of sugar, 12 ounces of apple juice has 33g of sugar—and since fruit juice is widely known to be much healthier than soda, people are more inclined to drink juice in larger quantities, meaning they’re more likely to consume more sugar than they would when drinking soda.
 Sports drinks like Gatorade fit this same mold.
 20 ounces of Fruit Punch Gatorade has 21 grams of sugar and enough acidity to accelerate the effects of tooth decay in an instant.

 But it’s not just what you’re drinking.
 We can’t talk about tooth decay without talking about candy.
 Gummy worms and bears are made almost entirely of sugar with up to 30g of sugar per serving, and their sticky nature allows for sugars to stick around in your mouth for longer, creating more acid buildup and more tooth decay.